 Q: Are there any downsides to shielding the RF from the “smart” meter?

 If your home contains other sources of RF radiation, such as cordless phones or WiFi, these will be bounced back into your living space.
 If you have multiple external sources outside your home, like cell antennas and other “smart” meters in the neighborhood, you must consider how shielding effects those radiation sources.
 Measurement is key for complex situations, but not hard for people to learn themselves.
-Basic RF meters run under $100. [link to question about buying a device, above]]
+Basic RF meters are available from the Stop Smart Meters! store.

 That said, shielding material between you and your “smart” meter can cut down the worst of it.
-However, we do not guarantee that this measure will help all persons made sick by their “smart” meters, because other electrical issues appear to factor into the illness these meters are causing.
+However, we do not guarantee that this measure will help all persons made sick by their “smart” meters, because other electrical issues appear to factor into the illness these meters are causing, including dirty electricity.
 Grounding is always recommended for any shielding arrangement.
 At the end of the day, it is always preferable to remove the source of the radiation. (see section on changing a meter)